 What Happens In Arthritis?

-Every joint in the body consists of two bones joined together by tendons, ligaments and muscles.
+Every joint in the body consists of two bones joined together by tendons, ligaments, and muscles.
 Each of these bones is capped on the end with cartilage to protect the bone.
 Surrounding the joint is synovium that produces a lubricating fluid (synovial fluid).
-Synovial fluid provides a cushion, along with cartilage, protecting the joint for friction, wear and tear.
+Synovial fluid provides a cushion, along with cartilage, protecting the joint from friction, wear and tear.
 When there is damage to the joint, usually to the cartilage, the bones protection is gone, causing pain, stiffness, and inflammation.
 This damage can occur for a variety of reasons like trauma or age.

 What Are the Signs of Arthritis?

-Signs of arthritis, as stated above, are pain, stiffness and inflammation.
+Signs of arthritis, as stated above, are pain, stiffness, and inflammation.
 Other signs could be cracking, redness, and warmth in the area, fatigue, and fever.
 Each type of arthritis has varying signs.
 Also, the symptoms of arthritis are similar to the signs of other diseases such as Lyme disease.
 So it is important to receive a proper diagnosis to determine the type of arthritis and to receive proper treatment.

 How to Diagnose Arthritis?

 If you are experiencing joint pain, stiffness, redness, warmth, or swelling of the area for over a week, you should see a doctor.
 The doctor will do a physical exam, review your history, blood work, and x-rays.
-It is important, if known, to share your family history as well as some form of arthritis have a hereditary link.
+It is important if known, to share your family history, as well as some form of arthritis, have a hereditary link.

 Arthritis is typically treated with over-the-counter anti-inflammatory medications.
 Doctors can also prescribe medications to treat the inflammatory pain of arthritis.
 Hot and/or cold compresses work for some people.
 Some doctors prescribe surgery or physical therapy (exercise) to treat arthritis.